 Roman Catholicism in Seychelles - Christianity in Seychelles

 If you pick ten people here, nine out of them would surely be Roman Catholics.
 The reason being, the religion of Seychelles covers more than 70% of the population which includes around 70,000 people.
 The first human settlers were the French who brought with them the Catholic faith.
 It was in 1852 when it was formally instituted as Apostolic Prefecture of Seychelles.
 Since then, it has remained bishopric.
 Even the diocese was officially given the name of Diocese of Port Victoria in July 1892.

-Apart from Roman Catholics and 6% Anglicans, Seventh-Day Adventists, Baptists, Nazarites, the Pentecostal Assembly, Orthodox Church, and Assemblies of God constitute religion of Seychelles.
+Apart from Roman Catholics and 6% Anglicans, Seventh-day Adventists, Baptists, Nazarites, the Pentecostal Assembly, Orthodox Church, and Assemblies of God constitute the religion of Seychelles.
 Despite these many religions, Roman Catholicism enjoys its monopoly.
-The Anglicans here are mostly the ones that were converted by missionaries in late 19th and early 20th century.
+The Anglicans here are mostly the ones that were converted by missionaries in the late 19th and early 20th century.
 Besides this, today one can observe growth in Evangelical Protestant churches.
-Though the Britishers tried to establish Protestantism ar its best, Roman Catholicism overtook it then and even now.
+Though the Britishers tried to establish Protestantism at its best, Roman Catholicism overtook it then and even now.

 A small number of Seychellois believe in their old spiritist religion known as Ahrjuje.
 This religion is older to the extent that no information about it exists in today's times.